Vietnam.vn - Nền tảng quảng bá Việt Nam

 Image of fish bone causing abscess in pancreas

-Doctor Phuong said that when performing surgery on the abdominal cavity in the lower left liver area, the doctors discovered the tip of a fish bone protruding, so they removed the fish bone.
-Then they opened the area behind the stomach, the upper edge of the pancreas had a large, pulsating abscess measuring 8x5cm, using a drainage tube to puncture the mass and withdraw 20ml of thick brown pus mixed with necrotic tissue.
+Doctor Phuong said that when performing surgery on the abdominal cavity in the lower left liver area, the doctors discovered a fish bone protruding, so they removed the fish bone.
+Then they opened the area behind the stomach, on the upper edge of the pancreas there was a large, pulsating abscess measuring 8x5cm.
+Using a drainage tube to puncture the mass, they extracted 20ml of thick brown pus mixed with necrotic tissue.

-According to Dr. Phuong, normally foreign objects in the digestive tract such as fish bones, toothpicks... will cause tears, perforations, inflammation in the abdominal area (stomach, colon, small intestine...), rarely going deep into the pancreas.
-Pancreatic abscess due to swallowing fish bones or other foreign objects is a rare, serious and potentially life-threatening condition.
+According to Dr. Phuong, normally, foreign objects in the digestive tract such as fish bones, toothpicks... will cause tears, perforations, and inflammation in the abdominal area (stomach, colon, small intestine...), and rarely go deep into the pancreas.
+Pancreatic abscess due to swallowing fish bones or other foreign objects is a rare, serious, and potentially life-threatening condition.

 "When a foreign object, in this case a fish bone, has penetrated the digestive tract and reached the pancreas, it can lead to pancreatitis, causing damage, infection and abscess formation.
 If not treated promptly, the infection can spread to surrounding tissues and organs, leading to serious complications," Dr. Phuong shared.

-Therefore, doctors recommend that when eating, you need to be careful to chew slowly and thoroughly, especially for the elderly who have lost teeth and young children.
-In case of suspected choking on bones or other foreign objects, you need to go to a specialized medical facility for examination.
+Therefore, doctors recommend that when eating and drinking, you need to be careful to chew slowly and thoroughly, especially for the elderly who have lost teeth and young children.
+In case of suspected bone or other foreign object stuck in the throat, you need to go to a specialized medical facility for examination.
 Timely diagnosis and treatment are very important to prevent the spread of infection and the development of potentially life-threatening complications, such as sepsis or multiple organ failure.

 Source link